 We care about the pH because proton availability affects how molecules, including proteins, act.
 For example, one of the aminos (protein letters), Histidine (His, H) has a pKa near physiological (bodily) pH, so it can be present in deprotonated (and neutral) or prototonated (and positive) states in the proteins it’s part of and is sensitive to slight changes in pH.

-Yesterday we looked at how, at low pH, a His in the oxygen-carrying protein hemoglobin, gets protonated, which allows for charge-based attractions to form and stabilize the protein in a shape that favors oxygen dumping.
+This can have huge biological importance.
+At how, at low pH, a His in the oxygen-carrying protein hemoglobin, gets protonated, which allows for charge-based attractions to form and stabilize the protein in a shape that favors oxygen dumping.
 Since increased levels of CO₂ lead to lower pH:

 CO₂ + H₂O ⇌ H₂CO₃ ⇌ H⁺ + HCO₃⁻